Howdy folks!

 Kit Mackenzie

-So, encouraged by hubby years after I'd begun to daydream, I started typing one-handed while feeding my baby over thirty years ago, and, sporadically, kept going.
-The words poured out, almost literally, because I knew what I wanted to say.
-I typed 'The End' over many drafts, and when I discovered that I had, indeed, written a three-book series, I was, to put it mildly, gobsmacked!
+Writing a novel was also among the zillion things I wanted to do, and it was clear that it had to be a western.
+I started typing one-handed while feeding my baby over thirty years ago, and, sporadically, kept going.
+The words poured out because I knew what I wanted to say.
+I typed 'The End' over many drafts, then discovered that I had written a three-book series.
+I was, to put it mildly, gobsmacked!

 ALIAS JEANNIE DELANEY - BOOK 1 - GO WEST, GIRL!

-Devastating and charismatic Cowgirl Jeannie Morgan has a lethal gun hand and a queer sexuality - many men and women desire her and she's an incredible lover.
+Book 1 of this crack shot western trilogy introduces devastating and charismatic cowgirl Jeannie Morgan, the fastest gun in the west and a great lover to both men and women.
+She's as tough as a miner's boots and her gaze kills just by looking at you.
+Many men and women desire her and she's an incredible lover.
 But can she be herself in a land she loves but where men fear her and want to kill her?
 In this first book she's killed twice in self-defence and she's desperate to kill again for revenge.
-On the other hand will her sexuality and powerful persona be the death of her?
+On the other hand will her lethal gun, her sexuality and powerful persona be the death of her?

-A GRIPPING, KICKASS 19th CENTURY COWGIRL STORY!
+A GRIPPING, KICKASS 19th CENTURY COWGIRL STORY

 I'm Jo, alias Kitty Le Roy, western enthusiast, alias Kit Mackenzie, Western Author.
 I'm an artist and writer from Hampshire in the UK and I've been fascinated by the wild west since my teens.